 Instead, as before, go on a journey of curiosity and discovery.
 Say something along the lines of, "Does it feel like I am attacking you?" then, listen very carefully to their response.

-Taking the accusation out, and focusing on the feeling and the concern behind it won't necessarily magically make your problems disappear, but it will give you a better chance of having a meaningful and healthy dialogue.
+Taking the accusation out, and focusing on the feeling and the concern behind it won't necessarily magically make your problems disappear, but it will give you a better chance of having a meaningful and healthy dialog.

 Could there be reasons, that you don't know about, that are triggering their defensiveness?
 Often, we tell ourselves that the other person is acting this way because he or she just doesn't care about our feelings or is being selfish - interested only in his or her own agenda.
+We get caught up in stories rather than fact.
+Read this article to understand how to sift fact from story.
+It is one of they keys to being a superior influencer.

 Suspend your judgments, be more patient, and seek to understand before you act.